thomasvaeth/thomasvaeth.github.io/src/pages/2017/12/instafetch-js.md

 });
 ~~~~

 <p>However, the Fetch API only supports JSON, but what about JSONP?
-The Instagram API requires JSONP because it is a cross-domain request. <a href="https://github.com/camsong/fetch-jsonp" target="_blank">Fetch-JSONP</a> is being used as a dependency to allow JSONP data-types while using the Fetch API.</p>
+The Instagram API requires JSONP because it is a cross-domain request. <a href="https://github.com/camsong/fetch-jsonp" target="_blank" rel="noopener noreferrer">Fetch-JSONP</a> is being used as a dependency to allow JSONP data-types while using the Fetch API.</p>
 <p>Now we’re good to go on most browsers except for Internet Explorer.
 It’s pretty common for something not to work on IE and having to find a workaround, so this is no different from other things we build.
 The Fetch API returns a Promise, but IE doesn’t know what a Promise is.
 You will see “Promise is undefined” in the console and the Instagram feed will be empty.
-We’re using the <a href="https://github.com/taylorhakes/promise-polyfill" target="_blank">Promise Polyfill</a> to support IE until <code>fetch()</code> is supported.
+We’re using the <a href="https://github.com/taylorhakes/promise-polyfill" target="_blank" rel="noopener noreferrer">Promise Polyfill</a> to support IE until <code>fetch()</code> is supported.
 So that’s where the plugin goes from 3KB to 6KB (but it’s still less than 87KB).</p>

 <hr/>